The Beast (Neon Genesis Evangelion): Cultural references

 The scene where Misato talks about air conditioning in a truck with Ritsuko is a reference to Nadia: The Secret of Blue Water, Gainax's previous work, while the sequence in which Eva-01 is bleeding from the skull is similar to a scene from the Getter Robo manga, of which Anno is a fan.
-Moreover, in the scene where Misato dines with Shinji in the apartment the staff used the "Gainax bounce", a fan service that made the breasts of the female characters bounce.
+After Sachiel's defeat, Misato watches the battle report on television and remarks how Nerv hides the truth from the general public with a B-22 protocol; Anime Feminist website writer Jeremy Tauber and scholar Laura Montero Plata interpreted this as a reference to the Japanese government's reaction to the Kobe earthquake and the Aum Shinrikyō Tokyo subway sarin attack.
+Moreover, in the scene where Misato dines with Shinji in the apartment, the staff used the "Gainax bounce", a fan service that made the breasts of the female characters bounce, which Gainax invented and first used in the Daicon III and IV Opening Animations (1981-1983) short films.
 The city of Tokyo-3 is mentioned in "The Beast" for the first time.
 Its name is a tribute to the spaceship Tokyo III from the movie Sayonara Jupiter (1984).
 The scientific concept of phase space is also mentioned in relation to Sachiel's AT Field during Eva-01's battle.
+Furthermore, the main staff used real brands in "The Beast" scenes to depict a realistic fictional world, including a Mitsubishi Fuso truck, a Sony Digital Audio Tape and Yebisu beer with its logo depicting Ebisu, one of the Seven Lucky Gods.
+The inclusion of the real-existing Yebisu brand caused troubles during the first airing, so staff changed the name as Yebichu in the on-air version while maintaining Yebisu in the home-video release.